awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_4_Cost_and_Usage_Analysis/README.md

 - A linked AWS Account (preferred, not mandatory)
 - Completed all previous labs in the Cost Fundamentals series

 ## Overview
 - [Lab_Guide.md](Lab_Guide.md) the guide for this lab
 - [Checklist.md](Checklist.md) best practice checklist related to this lab

 ## Permissions required
 - Log in as the Cost Optimization team, created in [Cost_and_Usage_Governance](../100_2_Cost_and_Usage_Governance/Lab_Guide/#create_team)
 - NOTE: There may be permission error messages during the lab, as the console may require additional privileges.
 These errors will not impact the lab, and we follow security best practices by implementing the minimum set of privileges required.

+## Best Practice Checklist

+- [ ] View your AWS Invoices
+- [ ] View your cost and usage in detail through the console
+- [ ] Download your monthly cost and usage CSV file

 ## License